formspree/blogophonic-hugo/README.md

 hugo new form/contact.md
 ```

 Outside of the auto-generated front matter that defines the form name, title, date, and url, there are still a few options for you to choose.
-Most important is the `submission_email_recipient` key.
-Replace `YOUREMAILHERE` with your email address as the value get your form ready.
+Most important is the `formspree_form_id` key.
+Replace `your@email.here` with your email address as the value get your form ready.

 You can also specify a description that will display below the title, choose a right or left position for the form itself via `layout`, set a preferred `submit_button_label`, and toggle a few things on or off.